-To provide auxiliary heat to the rear of the vehicle, turn the rear heater fan switch to the desired speed.
+To provide auxiliary automotive system heat to the rear of the vehicle while driving, turn the rear heater fan switch to the desired speed.
 The switch has three positions: High, Low and the middle position is Off.

-DEFROST FANS -If Equipped
+DEFROST FANS

 The two-speed auxiliary fans are intended to assist the automotive windshield defroster system in clearing fog and frost in cold weather or humid conditions.

 The middle position on the switch is OFF.

-IN-DASH RADIO
+RADIO - IN-DASH

-The radio in your coach can receive AM/FM stereo and Weather band stations.
-It also has a compact disc (CD) player for your listening enjoyment through quality high-output speakers located in several areas of the coach.
+The radio in your coach can receive AM/FM stereo.
+It is also a compact disc (CD) and DVD player for your listening enjoyment through quality high-output speakers located in several areas of the coach.

-Please refer to the manufacturer's operating guide in your InfoCase for detailed instructions on programming preset station buttons and using this full-featured radio/audio system.
+Please refer to the manufacturer's operating guide in your InfoCase for detailed instructions on programming preset station buttons and using this system.